trivago/gollum/docs/consumers/systemdconsumer.rst

   If a producer requires filtering after formatting it has to define a separate filter as the producer decides if and where to format.

 **Fuse**
-  Fuse defines the name of a fuse to burn if e.g. the producer encounteres a lost connection.
+  Fuse defines the name of a fuse to burn if e.g. the producer encounters a lost connection.
   Each producer defines its own fuse breaking logic if necessary / applyable.
   Disable fuse behavior for a producer by setting an empty  name or a FuseTimeoutSec <= 0.
   By default this is set to "".